Best Vietnamese fruits from Vietnam that you can't miss

 Harvest season: guava in Vietnam is harvested year-round.

-Vietnamese guavas are typically round or oval with smooth skin that ranges from green to yellow.
+Vietnamese guavas are among the best green Vietnamese fruits.
+They are typically round or oval with smooth skin that ranges from green to yellow.
 Inside, you’ll find white or pink flesh speckled with small, edible seeds.
 Their flavor is sweet, complemented by a fragrant aroma and a crisp, grainy texture.
 The taste is reminiscent of a delicious blend of pear and strawberry.

 10. Papaya